thaitruonggg/Mamba-Transformer-in-Mamba-Transformer/README.md

-# MiM: Mamba-Transformer in Mamba-Transformer
+# MaMa: Mamba-Transformer in Mamba-Transformer

 Official implementation of Mamba-Transformer in Mamba-Transformer